ESPHome CO2 sensor

 Introduction

-If your in a space with a too high ppm level, you can feel tired, your start yawning,
+If you are in a space with a too high ppm level, you can feel tired, you start yawning,

 get red cheeks and can get a headache.